 Supervision underpins Counselling practice as a whole and is a crucial component to supporting and developing both trainees, newly qualified and experienced therapists.
 It is considered best practice for qualified therapist to undertake a minimum of 1.5 hours of supervision per month.
 However, it is recommended that the amount of supervision received should be based on the individual therapist needs and their caseload.

 I provide individual and group supervision and I use the Seven Eyed Process Model to inform my practice.
-If you are unfamiliar with this model, you may find it useful to watch the video below:
+If you are unfamiliar with this model, you may find it useful to review the diagram below: